backupbrew/switchbrew/USB services.md

 ## Configuration

-The following is the default USB config strings, when the usbds service wasn't used.
+The following is the default USB config strings, while the usbds service isn't being used.
+All of the below configuration will reset to the defaults when all usbds-related sessions are closed.
 These can be set with [\#SetVidPidBcd](#SetVidPidBcd "wikilink").
 The default string for Product is loaded from [settings](Settings%20services.md "wikilink") config.